 As it turns out, the lagoon is so amazing, not only does the water make your skin look better than ever, but the blue hue of the water makes it pretty much impossible to take a bad photo of oneself.
 Although the warmth does put some serious colour into your cheeks!

 I ended up swimming around in the lagoon for around five hours.
-When it was time to get out I hopped in the shower, washed my hair and then understood why I had been told not to put my hair in the water.
+When it was time to get out I hopped in the shower, washed my hair and then suddenly understood why I had been told not to put my hair in the water.
 Think of what your hair feels like after two days spent at the beach without it being washed.
-Now imagine it being about five times drier, all fluffy and gross, despite numerous rounds of shampoo and conditioner it still feels straw like and getting a hair brush through successfully is borderline impossible.
+Now imagine it being about five times drier, fluffy yet somehow greasy and despite numerous rounds of shampoo and conditioner it still feels straw.
+Getting a hair brush through successfully was borderline impossible.
 My hair didn’t feel normal again for about a week, but if given the opportunity to do it all over again I would probably do the exact same thing.